An improved method to derive the kappa distribution in polytropic plasmas: Abstract

 \section{Abstract}

-The paper presents an improved method to study the sufficient conditions deriving the kappa distribution in a non-uniform isotropic plasma.
-We find that the polytropic equation of state can lead to the kappa distribution without any other assumption only in one dimension.
-In higher dimensions, an extra assumption that the global distribution must only be the function of energy is needed.
-In addition, the restrictions on the potential are investigated.
-It is found that the potential cannot be arbitrary in one-component plasma.
-However, in two-component plasma, any arbitrary potential could exist if we construct the suitable ion density.
+This paper studies sufficient conditions for deriving the kappa distribution in polytropic plasmas by an improved method compared with the previous work [R. Guo, Phys.
+Plasmas \textbf{27}, 122104 (2020)].
+We find that the polytropic equation of state can lead to the kappa distribution without any other assumptions in one dimension.
+In higher dimensions, an extra assumption that the global distribution must only depend on the energy is still needed.
+In addition, the self-consistence of the electrostatic potential is investigated in such plasmas.
+The study implies that in single-component plasmas, the potential is constrained by the Lane-Emden equation.
+However, in two-component plasmas, any arbitrary potential could exist with a suitable background ion density.
+Finally, we discuss the connections between the kappa distribution and the polytrope.